scipp/scipp/doc/design.md

 We can store `API::Run` in `Dataset`, but the dataset library does not need to depend on `Mantid::API`.*

 It is currently unclear whether this library should be kept as a separate repository or be included as a new module in the Mantid repository.
-- The advantage of includes is the automatic use of the build server and deployment infrastructure.
+- The advantage of inclusion is the automatic use of the build server and deployment infrastructure.
+- The disadvantage is a potential coupling of versioning, see [API stability](#design-details:api-stability).

 ### <a name="design-details:unit-tests"></a>Unit tests